-Although this procedure is at present limited in applicability for highly complex geometries, it results in a very efficient approach for the problems that fall within the mentioned class.
+Although this procedure is at present limited in applicability for highly complex geometries, it results in a very efficient approach to the problems that fall within the mentioned class.
 At present, the user has to define the meccano associated to the object and mapping between meccano and object surfaces.
-Once these aspects are
+Once these aspects are fixed, the mesh generation procedure is fully automatic.
+A simple CAD application has been developed to design the meccano approximation.
+In future works, we will increase the functionality of our CAD application, including new types of pieces in the construction of the meccano, and adding an automatic mapping between the boundary faces of the meccano and the boundary of the object.
+Specifically, object surface patches should be defined using meccano surfaces as parametric spaces.